mocabe/yave/README.md

 *Disclaimer: This project is still in very early stage!*

-To play around with `YAVE`, you can also build from source with standard CMake on Win/Linux.
+To play around with `YAVE`, you can build from source with standard CMake on Win/Linux.
 There are also CI compiled binary artifacts, but these might not work on some environments.
 If you have any problem, report issue or ask on gitter.

+### Building

+To build `YAVE`, you need compilers which support some features of C++20.
+Currently following compilers are used for development:

+- VS2019 Preview (Win)
+- Clang 10 (Linux)
+- GCC 10 (Linux)

+`CMake` is required as build system. `VulkanSDK` is also required for graphics.
+You should be able to build it with standard `CMake` commands.
+First build may take much longer to build dependencies.

 ## Motivation

 Procedural content creation with node based visual programming languages are becoming popular in audio and graphics domain because of its flexibility and usability for artists.
 In node based languages, you can define how data will be transformed into final output by using data flow graph, which is quite easy to understand even for non-programmers.
 However, composing values which *change over time* (like animations) in node based languages is not trivial.
 This is because you need to calculate *how* current time maps to value rather than *what* kind of operation you want to apply to time related to values.
 This is different from popular editing paradigm based on *declarative* time manipulation, which allows you to compose values in the time domain easily.
 This has been a known problem in functional programming community, and they found elegant solution by using higher-order functions which commonly known as `Functional Reactive Programming (FRP)`.
 FRP was introduced for declarative programming paradigm for animations, then its target was shifted to real time applications like GUI.
-This project is aiming for incorporating core concept of FRP into end user programming environment.
+This project is aiming for incorporating original concept of FRP into end user programming environment.

 ## Features